 Your vehicle must be started and run for a minimum of 10 minutes once a month in order to maintain the high-voltage battery charge.
-This will maintain the high-voltage battery, but it is not enough to maintain the low-voltage (underhood) battery and additional low-voltage (underhood) battery charging may be required after 60 days.
+This will maintain the high-voltage battery, but it is not enough to maintain the low-voltage (underhood) battery charging may be required after 60 days.